caravelo/beercruit/Slots/README.md

 # When are you meeting?
 Depending on the day we will meet between 18:00 and 19:00; we prefer to organize the meetups on Thursday and Friday, but this is something we will manage on a case-per-case basis.

-Every slot has their own folfer and is coded as follows (YYYY-MM-DD) [STATUS].
+Every slot has their own folfer and is coded as follows `YYYY-MM-DD [STATUS]`

-Where the [STATUS] can be:
+Where the `[STATUS]` can be: `OPEN`, `FULL`, `CANCELLED` or `PASSED`

-* OPEN
-* FULL
-* CANCELLED
+Remember:

-Remember: Meetups are open to anyone but we want to make them meaningful for everyone.
+* Meetups are open to anyone but we want to make them meaningful for everyone.

-* There will be a limited amount of spots maximum number of attendees, so we would flag them as FULL
+* There will be a limited amount of spots maximum number of attendees, so we would flag them as `FULL`
-* As well as a minimum, so we could flag them as CANCELLED
+* As well as a minimum, so we could flag them as `CANCELLED`
 * Among all the requests received, we will prioritize by request date.
 First come, first served!